 Wildlife Park in Mtahleb is the only licensed zoo in Malta.
 This means that after many years, this place has ticked off all the necessary requirements to receive the certification.
 Although being classified as a zoo, it had no resemblance or feel of a zoo.

-The family who own this place lived there, it was literally their home.
+The family who owns this place lived there, it was literally their home.

 The most important part…

 None of the animals were taken from the wild.
-Some came from places which were even worse than zoos.
+Some came from places that were even worse than zoos.
 The family dedicated their lives to these glorious beings and created a safe environment for them.
 They weren’t animals or pets to them, they were their adoptive children.
 They literally knew everything there was about each one.
-And I am not referring to the knowledge of the specie, I am referring to even the little habits that each of them have.
+And I am not referring to the knowledge of the species, I am referring to even the little habits that each of them has.

 The bond and trust that is built…